 You can also create staging from any old backup by clicking Stage Backup.

-It takes a few minutes to create a staging environment.
-Once it's done, it'll show under your store in the drawer menu.
+Creating a staging environment can take up to an hour for large stores.
+Once it's done, it'll show under your store in the left drawer menu.
 The sidebar menu is colored yellow so you can clearly differ between staging and live.

 Some features are not available on staging, like Addons and Backups.
 You can only run one staging store at a time.

 Transactional Emails are automatically configured to Shared Transactional Emails and work out-of-box.